benjamin-owen/kicad-project-template/Production/README.md

-Contains gerber files, BOM, or any other files related to production.
+This folder contains gerber files, BOM, or any other files related to production.